Seiya Suzuki Player Props: Cubs vs. Guardians

-The Chicago Cubs, including Seiya Suzuki (.174 on-base percentage in past 10 games, 164 points below season-long percentage), battle starting pitcher Tanner Bibee and the Cleveland Guardians at Wrigley Field, Saturday at 7:15 PM ET.
+The Chicago Cubs, including Seiya Suzuki (.178 on-base percentage in past 10 games, 159 points below season-long percentage), take on starting pitcher Aaron Civale and the Cleveland Guardians at Wrigley Field, Sunday at 2:20 PM ET.

 Seiya Suzuki Game Info & Props vs. the Guardians